Community mental health team for homeless people

-The Community mental health team for homeless people is the statutory mental health NHS services in Birmingham and Solihull for people who are homeless and experiencing mental health problems.
+The Community mental health team for homeless people is the statutory mental health NHS services in Birmingham for people who are homeless and experiencing mental health problems.

 We are able to provide: assessment and treatment of mental health problems, management of complex psychological and social needs, risk assessment, community nursing support, physical health monitoring, social assessment, access to vocational training and occupational activity and resettlement advice.